Nine guests injured escaping Barcelona hotel blaze by jumping out of windows

-Barcelona hotel blaze leaves six guests injured after jumping out of windows to escape the flames
+Barcelona hotel blaze leaves nine guests injured, with two jumping from windows to escape the flames

-At least nine people have been reported injured – including one critical, and two in a serious condition – after a fire that broke out this Saturday, February 12 in a Barcelona hotel.
-The facility had to be evacuated by the emergency services as they dealt with the blaze.
+At least nine people have been reported injured this Saturday, February 12 – including one critical, and four in a serious condition – after a Barcelona hotel blaze.
+The facility had to be evacuated by the emergency services as they dealt with the incident.

+The fire reportedly broke out on the third floor, and two guests jumped from windows on this floor, onto mattresses and sofas that the hotel staff had placed on the street below, to cushion their fall.
+Four other guests were treated for the effects of smoke inhalation.

 As part of the Procicat emergency plan in place by the Civil Protection of the Generalitat, members of the Urban Guard and the Emergency Medical System (SEM) were also deployed, as reported by larazon.es.